-Survey Date Description of Changes Since Last Survey Interpretation 23 rd February 2023 Beach Profiles: Cullercoats Bay is covered by one beach profile line for the Partial Measures survey (Appendix A).
+Survey Date Description of Changes Since Last Survey Interpretation 11 th March 2024 Beach Profiles: Cullercoats Bay is covered by one beach profile line for the Partial Measures survey (Appendix A).
 This was surveyed annually each autumn between 2002 and 2009.
 From spring 2010 onwards, it has been surveyed bi-annually.
-The last survey was the autumn 2022 Full Measures survey.
+The last survey was the autumn 2023 Full Measures survey.
 The cliff at 1aNTDC05 is not measured (through agreement) due to dangerous access.
-There has been alternating sections of erosion and accretion from the foot of the cliff at chainage 25m to the end of the survey.
-The upper beach has risen by up to 0.3m from the foot of the cliff to chainage 60m.
-The middle beach between chainages 60-95m has lowered by up to 0.3m, flattening a berm present during the previous survey.
-The lower beach has risen by up to 0.2m seaward of chainage 95m.
-Overall the beach is at a medium-high level compared to the range recorded from previous surveys.
-The beach profile has not undergone any significant change since the previous survey, with sections of erosion and accretion across the profile.
+The upper beach has alternated between erosion and accretion by up to ±0.2m.
+The middle beach has lowered by up to 0.2m between chainages 52-98m, before switching to accretion on the lower beach by up to 0.6m.
+Overall the beach is at a medium level compared to the range recorded from previous surveys.
+The beach profile has not undergone any significant change since the previous survey, with alternating sections of erosion and accretion across the profile.
 Longer term trends: The beach levels observed are within the bounds of previous surveys, indicating generic behaviour with no clear trend.